guieiras/material-home-page/README.md

   Set following environment variables:
   - `CONTENTFUL_SPACE`: Contentful space identifier
+  - `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN`: Your access token to Contentful management API
   - `CONTENTFUL_ACCESS_TOKEN`: Your access token to Contentful API
   - `CONTENTFUL_HOST`: (optional) You can set this variable to `preview.contentful.com` to see your Drafts.

 3.  **Bootstrap Contentful content types and default content**

+  Get your Contentful Management key on https://app.contentful.com/spaces/[YOUR SPACE ID]/api/cma_tokens.
+Remember to set it on `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN` environment variable.

   Run `yarn contentful:setup` to prepare your space with content types.

+  On your contentful space, create an `Author` entry with default field set as true, and a `Setting` called _siteName_.

-After running this command, you'll be able to launch your application.
+  After that, you'll be able to launch your application.

 4.  **Write your content and deploy it!**